UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Simulation Results

-The enhancement in the average fairness in Fig. \ref{fair-uav} is consistent with the results in Fig. \ref{rate-uav}.
-The results in Fig. \ref{fair-uav} show that as we increase the number of UAVs, the average fairness improves due to the increase of available resources.
-Thus, more UAVs means more covered users.
-However, the performance can be impacted by the increasing the co-channel interference in the system.
+The improvement in the average fairness depicted in Fig. \ref{fair-uav} correlates with the findings presented in Fig. \ref{rate-uav}.
+As shown in Fig. \ref{fair-uav}, increasing the number of UAVs leads to enhanced average fairness due to the increase of available resources.
+Indeed, the increased number of UAVs corresponds to a broader coverage of users.
+However, the performance can be impacted by the increasing co-channel interference in the system.
 Furthermore, it can be observed that the $3$D satisfaction-CA algorithm achieves the highest fairness for all the number of UAVs, while the $2$D MAB and $2$D PSO, Q-learning, and DQN-CA have inferior fairness.
-This is because the $3$D satisfaction-CA algorithm deal with the increasing interference through resource management at all the BSs and the trajectories designs of the UAVs so that the gap between it and $2$D MAB and PSO, Q-learning, and DQN based algorithms increases.
-Furthermore, for the number of UAVs exceeds $7$, the $3$D MAB-CA and $3$D PSO algorithms approach to the $2$D satisfaction-CA and have slightly improvements on the fairness index over it.
+This is because the $3$D satisfaction-CA algorithm can manage increasing interference through effective resource allocation across all the BSs and optimized trajectory designs for the UAVs.
+Consequently, the performance gap between the $3$D satisfaction-CA algorithm and the $2$D MAB, PSO, Q-learning, and DQN-based algorithms increases.
+Furthermore, when the number of UAVs exceeds $7$, both the $3$D MAB-CA and $3$D PSO algorithms approach the performance level of the $2$D satisfaction-CA algorithm and show slight improvements in the fairness index.

-Fig. \ref{reward-uav} shows that the enhancement in average reward per BS through increasing the number of UAVs.
-It is worth noting that the performance of the $3$D satisfaction-CA outperforms the other approaches due to efficiently optimizing the channel allocation and $3$D trajectories of the UAVs.
-The DQN-CA and $2$D based approaches including $2$D satisfaction, $2$D PSO, $2$D MAB, and Q-learning have the lowest reward values compared to the other approaches.
-Furthermore, it can be seen that for the number of UAVs less than $6$, the $2$D satisfaction-CA outperforms the others except the $3$D satisfaction based algorithm, while with increasing the number of UAVs, the $3$D MAB-CA and $3$D PSO yield higher reward values.
-This behaviour is due to that their performances are proportional to the load and fairness values which are illustrated in Fig. \ref{load-uav} and Fig. \ref{fair-uav}.
+Fig. \ref{reward-uav} shows the enhancement in the average reward per BS as the number of UAVs increases.
+It is worth noting that the performance of the $3$D satisfaction-CA approach outperforms the other methods due to its efficient optimization of channel allocation and $3$D trajectories of the UAVs.
+The DQN-CA and $2$D based approaches, including $2$D satisfaction, $2$D PSO, $2$D MAB, and Q-learning have the lowest reward values compared to the other methods.
+Furthermore, for fewer than $6$ UAVs, the $2$D satisfaction-CA approach outperforms the others, except for the $3$D satisfaction-CA algorithm.
+However, as the number of UAVs increases, the $3$D MAB-CA and $3$D PSO approaches yield higher reward values.
+This behavior results from their performances being proportional to the load and fairness values, as illustrated in Fig. \ref{load-uav} and Fig. \ref{fair-uav}.